Jus-Be/orin-ayo/README.md

 https://github.com/user-attachments/assets/12c69505-3887-4a6f-af7a-124bebd15741

 # How to setup
+To use OrinAyo is standalone mode and generating all the music from WebAudio, you would need a high spec PC or mobile phone like an Intel iCore 7 or Apple M series laptop or a Samsung S24 mobile phone.
+To use it as a midi controller on external hardware, a standard laptop should work fine.

 Orinayo can be setup and accessed as follows:

-- Type https://jus-be.github.io/orin-ayo/index.html directly into a Chrome or Edge browser.
+- Type https://jus-be.github.io/orin-ayo/index.html into a Chrome or Edge browser to use it directly from a web page.
+- Install it as a progressive web app from the web page.
+Click on the "install" or "Add to home page" browser links/buttons.
 - Install it as a browser extension for Google Chrome and Microsoft Edge from https://chromewebstore.google.com/detail/orinayo/mhnemaeacdgnkmoibfeodelijegakklp
 - On Windows 10+ desktops, download orinayo.exe and run it directly from a desktop.
 It loads the above web page using webview2.
 See https://github.com/jchv/go-webview2.
 If you are using Windows 10+, the WebView2 runtime should already be installed.
 If you don't have it installed, you can download and install a copy from Microsoft's website - https://developer.microsoft.com/en-us/microsoft-edge/webview2/